News Parser

 text content Body of the article

-Some problems we ran into were:
+Some problems we ran into:

 Preparation stage